top of page

 Narrative skills involve organizing ideas into a sequence:

-• what happened first
+• What happened first

-• what happened next
+• What happened next

-• how the story ends
+• How the story ends

 Children develop these skills through storytelling, pretend play, and retelling experiences.
+Strong narrative skills support both reading comprehension and writing.

 Why These Skills Matter

 These five skills work together to build the foundation for reading.
+When children have strong early literacy skills:

-✔ learning to read becomes easier
+✔ Learning to read becomes easier

-✔ reading becomes more meaningful
+✔ Reading becomes more meaningful

-✔ confidence with books increases
+✔ Confidence with books increases

 When these skills are still developing, children may need additional support to connect spoken language to print.